react-dropzone/react-dropzone/examples/events/README.md

 <DropzoneWithoutKeyboard />
 ```

-Note that you can prevent the default behavior for click and keyboard events if you omit the input:
+Or you can prevent the default behavior for both click and keyboard events if you omit the input:
 ```jsx harmony
 import React from 'react';
 import {useDropzone} from 'react-dropzone';